rudipsq/restaurant-1/notes.md

 - script defer needed?
 - speisen section: background, order, button larger?
 - "enable js to use this site" message
+- change hamburger to corss when mobile menu is open?

 ## tests